 - Signing bonuses an employer pays for signing or ratifying an employment contract.
 See Rev. Rul.
-2004-109.
-You can find Rev. Rul.
-2004-109 on page 958 of Internal Revenue Bulletin 2004-50 at www.irs.gov/pub/irs-irbs/irb04-50.pdf. - Taxable cost of group-term life insurance over \$50,000 included in box 1.
-See Group-term life insurance on page 6. - Cost of accident and health insurance premiums for 2% or more shareholder-employees paid by an S corporation, but only if not excludable under section 3121(a)(2)(B). - Émployee and nonexcludable employer contributions to an MSA or HSA.
+2004-109, which is on page 958 of Internal Revenue Bulletin 2004-50 at www.irs.gov/pub/irs-irbs/irb04-50.pdf. - Taxable cost of group-term life insurance over \$50,000 included in box 1.
+See Group-term life insurance on page 5. - Cost of accident and health insurance premiums for 2% or more shareholder-employees paid by an S corporation, but only if not excludable under section 3121(a)(2)(B). - Employee and nonexcludable employer contributions to an MSA or HSA.
 However, do not include employee contributions to an HSA that were made through a cafeteria plan.
-See Archer MSA on page 4 and Health Savings Account (HSA) on page 6. - Employee contributions to a SIMPLE retirement account.
-See SIMPLE retirement account on page 7. - Adoption benefits.
-See Adoption benefits on page 4. - Box 4-Social security tax withheld.
+See Archer MSA on page 4 and Health savings account (HSA) on page 6. - Employee contributions to a SIMPLE retirement account.
+See SIMPLE retirement account on page 6. - Adoption benefits.
+See Adoption benefits on page 3.

+Box 4-Social security tax withheld.
 Show the total employee social security tax (not your share) withheld, including social security tax on tips.
 Do not reduce this amount by any advance EIC payments made to the employee.
-For 2008, the amount should not exceed 66,324.00 ($102,000 \times 6.2\%$).
-Include only taxes withheld (or paid by you for the employee) for 2008 wages and tips.
-If you paid your employee's share, see Employee's social security and Medicare taxes paid by employer on page 6. - Box 5-Medicare wages and tips.
+For 2010, the amount should not exceed 6,621.60 ($106,800 \times 6.2\%$).
+Include only taxes withheld (or paid by you for the employee) for 2010 wages and tips.
+If you paid your employee's share, see Employee's social security and Medicare taxes paid by employer on page 5.

+Box 5-Medicare wages and tips.
 The wages and tips subject to Medicare tax are the same as those subject to social security tax (boxes 3 and 7) except that there is no wage base limit for Medicare tax.
 Enter the total Medicare wages and tips in box 5.
 Be sure to enter tips that the employee reported even if you did not have enough employee funds to collect the Medicare tax for those tips.
-See Box 3-Social security wages above for payments to report in this box.
-If you paid your employee's share of taxes, see Employee's social security and Medicare taxes paid by employer on page 6.
+See Box 3-Social security wages, earlier, for payments to report in this box.
+If you paid your employee's share of taxes, see Employee's social security and Medicare taxes paid by employer on page 5.

 If you are a federal, state, or local agency with employees paying only the 1.45% Medicare tax, enter the Medicare wages in this box.
-See Government employers on page 6.
+See Government employers on page 5.

 Example of how to report social security and Medicare wages.
 You paid your employee \$140,000 in wages.
-Enter in box 3 (social security wages) 102000.00 but enter in box 5 (Medicare wages and tips) 140000.00.
+Enter in box 3 (social security wages) 106800.00 but enter in box 5 (Medicare wages and tips) 140000.00.
 There is no limit on the amount reported in box 5.
-If the amount of wages paid was \$102,000 or less, the amounts entered in boxes 3 and 5 would be the same.
+If the amount of wages paid was \$106,800 or less, the amounts entered in boxes 3 and 5 would be the same.

 Box 6-Medicare tax withheld.
 Enter the total employee Medicare tax (not your share) withheld.
-Include only tax withheld for 2008 wages and tips.
+Include only tax withheld for 2010 wages and tips.
 Do not reduce this amount by any advance EIC payments made to the employee.
-If you paid your employee's share of the taxes, see Employee's social security and Medicare taxes paid by employer on page 6.
+If you paid your employee's share of the taxes, see Employee's social security and Medicare taxes paid by employer on page 5.

 Box 7-Social security tips.
 Show the tips that the employee reported to you even if you did not have enough employee funds to collect the social security tax for the tips.
-The total of boxes 3 and 7 should not be more than \$102,000 (the maximum social security wage base for 2008).
+The total of boxes 3 and 7 should not be more than \$106,800 (the maximum social security wage base for 2010).
 Report all tips in box 1 along with wages and other compensation.
-Include any tips reported in box 7 in box 5
+Include any tips reported in box 7 in box 5 also.